-As needed and during each session, the Progress and Advancement (P&A) Committee convenes to discuss the performance of PA students during their didactic coursework, clinical rotations, and their professional behavior throughout the Program.
+As needed and during each term, the P&A Committee convenes to discuss the performance of PA students during their didactic coursework, clinical rotations, and their professional behavior throughout the Program.
 The P&A Committee is Co-chaired by the Director of Academic Education for the didactic year students and the Director of Clinical Education for the clinical year students.
-The Committee also includes PA core faculty members and the Associate Director of Clinical Education (for clinical year students).
+The Committee also includes PA principal faculty members and the Assistant Director of Clinical Education (for clinical year students).
 Ex officio committee members include the Program Director, the Dean of Students and a representative from the Office of Academic Services and Institutional Support (OASIS).
 The P&A Committee abides by the "Academic Standards" as written in the TUN catalog. https://tun.touro.edu/programs/university-catalog/